dhis2/dhis2-docs-implementation/content/implementation/core-team.md

 ![Core_Team_Roles](resources/images/core_team/core_team_roles.png)

+> **Important**
+>
-It is suggested that except server administration, the core positions are dedicated full time roles working on the DHIS2 implementation; while the contributing roles are meant to contribute to DHIS2 development in addition to their other routine tasks.
+> It is suggested that except server administration, the core positions are dedicated full time roles working on the DHIS2 implementation; while the contributing roles are meant to contribute to DHIS2 development in addition to their other routine tasks.
+The server administrator is identified as a core role due to its importance within the implementation, but may not necessarily be a full time role depending on the infrastructure being managed.

 ## Role Descriptions